Helping Personal Injury Accident Victims to Recover Monetary Compensation and Damages in their Cases

 If you were injured in an accident that was not your fault, you may be eligible to recover monetary compensation.
-The team of legal professionals and lawyers at Stewart J. Guss, Attorney at Law, has settled personal injury cases in Texas for more than 20 years.
+The team of legal professionals and lawyers at Stewart J. Guss, Injury Accident Lawyers, has settled personal injury cases in Texas for more than 20 years.
 The experienced legal team knows how to maximize compensation in personal injury cases, holding insurance companies accountable.
-If you have suffered injuries in an accident, the professionals at Stewart J. Guss, Attorney at Law, are waiting to give you your free consultation, 24 hours a day, seven days a week, at 800-898-4877—or you may contact us now by CLICKING HERE.
+If you have suffered injuries in an accident, the professionals at Stewart J. Guss, Injury Accident Lawyers, are waiting to give you your free consultation, 24 hours a day, seven days a week, at 800-898-4877—or you may contact us now by CLICKING HERE.

 Statute of Limitations in Personal Injury Cases

 The statute of limitation in a case is the deadline by which a lawsuit must be filed.
 With very limited exceptions, statutes of limitation are hard and fast deadlines.
 In other words, if a lawsuit is not filed within the specified time period, the plaintiff is barred from ever receiving closure for their case.